 What is the International Baccalaureate Program?

 The International Baccalaureate Organization (IBO) is a nonprofit foundation that offers “a transdisciplinary program of international education designed to foster the development of the whole child.”
 The IBO offers four programs: the Career-related Program, the Diploma Program, the Middle Years Program, and the Primary Years Program.
-Seneca Academy is fully authorized to provide the Primary Years Program (PYP) (ages 3-12).
+Seneca Academy is fully authorized to provide the Primary Years Program (PYP) for ages 3-12.
 The PYP draws on research and best practice from a range of national systems to create relevant, engaging, challenging, and significant education for all children.

 What is “international education” and why is it important?

 International education, as identified by the IBO, is defined by several criteria.
 Some of those criteria include the following ideas.

 - Building and reinforcing students’ sense of identity and cultural awareness